microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     >**Note**: it may take several minutes for a Spark session to start.
 The notebook cell output text will read "Starting Spark session" during this time.

-13. Below the first code block, select **+** and add a new code cell.
+13. Below the first code block, select **+ Code** and add a new code cell.
 Enter and then run the following code to create a new SQL Pool table with machine anomaly data.

     ```scala
     // Ensure that this table does not already exist on your SQL Pool; otherwise, you will get an error!
     dfFlat.write.synapsesql("modernapp.dbo.MachineTelemetry", Constants.INTERNAL)
     ```

+    > **Note**:  you might receive the following error when executing this block.
+    >
+    > *org.apache.hadoop.fs.azurebfs.contracts.exceptions.AbfsRestOperationException: Operation failed: "This request is not authorized to perform this operation using this permission.", 403, HEAD*.
+    >
+    > If you do receive this error, it means that you are not the storage blob owner.
+To fix this, navigate to the **modappadls#SUFFIX#** storage account and select **Access Control (IAM)** from the **Settings** menu.
+Then, add the **Storage Blob Data Owner** role assignment to your user.
+Wait a few minutes for this to propagate and you should be able to execute the above script.

 14. After the code segment completes, select **+** and add a new cell with the following code to ensure that the SQL pool has loaded correctly.